HartmannPsi/ML-Homework/thesis.typ

 In our experiment, ResNet18 outperforms all other models in accuracy and convergence speed.
 ShuffleNet underperforms in this small-scale setting, and ViT without pretraining fails to converge within 1000 steps.

+To explore the model capacity of our method in <1>extreme low-resource settings, we also evaluate the performance of CNN and ResNet18 under one-shot condition (only *1* labeled data per class) within *100* training epochs.
+Despite the challenging setting, CNN achieved an accuracy of *94.5%* and ResNet18 *96.3%* respectively.
+The results indicate that our method is capable of achieving high accuracy even with extremely limited labeled data.

 == Impact of Augmentation and Flip Removal
 Using RandAugment and 4x augmentation per labeled sample improves early convergence: ResNet18 reaches 95% accuracy in only 100 epochs.